simplex-chat/simplex-chat/docs/rfcs/2022-09-20-chat-history-deletion.md

   - Add table settings, field chat_item_ttl
   - On chat start - read settings, convert chat_item_ttl into chatItemTTL and expireChatItemsInterval (may be Nothing); if not Nothing - run expireMessages thread and put into controller
   - On SetChatItemTTL - update settings
-    - if Nothing - cancel expireMessages, remove from controller, update setting in store
+    - If Nothing - cancel expireMessages, remove from controller, update setting in store
-    - if Just - start expireMessages, put into controller, update setting in store
+    - If Just - start expireMessages, put into controller, update setting in store
   - expireMessages thread:
     forever $ do
       threadDelay interval
       expiration logic
   - Expiration logic:
-    - select all (chat ref, chat item id) older than (current time - TTL), comparing with updated_at (created_at?)
+    - Select all (chat ref, chat item id) older than (current time - TTL), comparing with updated_at (created_at?)
-    - reuse logic from APIDeleteChatItem to delete each item (should messages be deleted or updated to XMsgDeleted?)
+    - Reuse logic from APIDeleteChatItem to delete each item (should messages be deleted or updated to XMsgDeleted?)

 ### Per chat expiration